fallentemplar/Nikte/themes/dream/docs/quick-start.md

 - cover: **Current post's image**, for _quick start_, now you can delete this line, because the theme has been placed some default images for posts.
 - categories and tags: if you haven’t thought about it, you can ignore them for now.

-At last, remove `draft: true` and run `hugo` to generate your site.
+At last, remove `draft: false` and run `hugo` to generate your site.

 If your want to have a preview in editing, run: